No Identity Protection is Guaranteed

 Thieves will attach skimmers to ATM slots to capture card information and PIN’s.
 You may notice that the slot looks lumpy or not firmly attached to the machine, or as if there is another piece of hardware attached to the front.
 If it looks fishy, don’t use it.
 This is less likely to happen at bank ATM’s since they are more aware of the problem and may be more religious in checking their machines.
 However, it can happen anywhere so be vigilant.

 Protect your PIN

 When at an ATM, cover the keypad with your hand and do the same as you tap in the information on pads in stores.
-In a store you can avoid entering your PIN altogether by running the transaction as “credit” rather than “debit.”
-It doesn’t change anything about how your money is withdrawn, only that you don’t have to enter your PIN.
+In a store, you can avoid entering your PIN altogether by running the transaction as “credit” rather than “debit.”
+It doesn’t change how you withdraw your money, you just don’t have to enter your PIN.

 Don’t get caught by phishing scams or phone scams

 You hear it all the time, but it bears repeating: Never give personal information out over the phone unless you initiate the call and never enter information into a form you reached by a link in an email.
 Always type the website directly into your browser and navigate from there.
 If in doubt, call the company that sent the email or made the phone call and ask if it’s legitimate.

 Having an unlisted phone number cuts down on the number of phone solicitations you receive and cuts down on people just pulling a phone number and address out of the book and giving it as their own.
 It also cuts down on some junk mail solicitors that compile their lists from phone listings.